MW 18014

 MW 18014 was a German A-4 test rocket launched on 20 June 1944, at the Peenemünde Army Research Center in Peenemünde.
-It was the first man-made object to reach outer space, attaining an apogee of 176 km, well above the Kármán line that was later established as the threshold of space.
+It was the first man-made object to reach outer space, attaining an apogee of 176 km, well above the Kármán line that was established later as the lowest altitude of space.
 It was a vertical test launch, and was not intended to reach orbital velocity, so it returned and impacted Earth, making it the first sub-orbital spaceflight.

 Background

-Early A-4 rockets, despite being able to reach altitudes of 90 km, had suffered from multiple reliability issues.
-For example, a design fault in the forward part of the outer hull caused it to regularly fail mid-flight, resulting in the failure of up to 70% of test launches.
+Early A-4 rockets, despite being able to reach altitudes of 90 km, had suffered from multiple reliability problems.
+For example, a design fault in the forward part of the outer hull caused it to regularly fail mid-flight, resulting in the failure of as many as 70% of test launches.
 On one occasion, an A-4 rocket suffering from pogo oscillations during ascent veered 90 degrees off course then spiralled back down to its launch pit, killing four launch troops on site.

-The Peenemünde rocket team made a number of improvements to rectify the reliability issues during 1943 and the first half of 1944.
-Hindering the program were constant interference from the SS, Allied raids as part of Operation Hydra, attempts to privatise the program in June 1944, and a two-week detention of technical director Wernher von Braun on 15 March 1944.
+The Peenemünde rocket team made a number of improvements to rectify the reliability problems during 1943 and the first half of 1944.
+Hindering the program were Allied raids as part of Operation Hydra, attempts to privatise the program during June 1944, frequent interference from the SS, and a two-week detention of technical director Wernher von Braun on 15 March 1944.

-Allied advances in Northern France and improvements to the Mittelwerk underground facility, where the A-4 rockets were produced, and improvements to the liquid propellant formula placed renewed emphasis on Von Braun to address the A-4's reliability issues.
+Allied advances in Northern France, improvements of the Mittelwerk underground facility, where the A-4 rockets were produced, and improvements of the liquid propellant formula renewed emphasis on Von Braun to address the A-4's reliability problems.

-Records broken
+Records exceeded

-MW 18014 was part of a series of vertical test launches made in June 1944 designed to gauge the rocket's behaviour in vacuum.
-MW 18014 broke the altitude record set by one of its predecessors (launched on 3 October 1942) to attain an apogee of 176 km.
+MW 18014 was part of a series of vertical test launches made during June 1944 designed to gauge the rocket's behaviour in vacuum.
+MW 18014 exceeded the altitude record set by one of its predecessors (launched on 3 October 1942) to attain an apogee of 176 km.